BenJokek/Henry-individual-project-1/README.md

 ## ETL

+First I import the dirty data from the datasets directory.
+Then I clean it.
+Finally I export it as a ".csv" file in order to use it later in the model to test the recommendation system.
+Also I upload it to my PostgreSQL database hosted in Render (create your own here: https://dashboard.render.com/new/database) so I can use it with my API.
+The connection uses the credentials saved in a ".env" file that must be created with the data as in the ".env.example".

+## DEA

+The DEA uses ydata_profiling, dataprep, sweetviz, autoviz, missingno and wordcloud to analyse the data from the ETL.

 ## FastAPI

 I used the FastAPI framework to create an app with several endpoints.
-The application communicates with a database using SQLAlchemy to perform various operations on movie data.
+The application communicates with my PostgreSQL database using SQLAlchemy to perform various operations on movie data.
+I host the API in Render (the same website where I created the database) and also there I can configure the enviroment variables with the database credentials.
+That's the only configuration I need in order to connect the database, the code itself do the rest.
+Also important when creating the "Web Service" server in Render, in order to be able to use the API, I have to configure the settings so the "Build Command" is "pip install -r requirements.txt" and the "Start Command" is "uvicorn main:app --host 0.0.0.0 --port 10000".
+Here is the importance of having a environment in our project so we can add the dependencies with "pip freeze > requirements.txt" so the server use that file to install everything needed (https://github.com/HX-FNegrete/render-fastapi-tutorial).

-## Model
+## Model - Movie Description Based Recommender

+The model will look for similarity between movies.
+This is known as Content Based Filtering/Recommender because I will be using movie metadata to build it.
+It will be based on movie "Overviews" and "Taglines".
+Also, I will be using a subset of all the movies available due to limiting computing power.

-In the FastAPI app it retrieves all movies from a database, performs some data preprocessing on them, and then computes the cosine similarity between their descriptions to get a list of recommended movies for a specified title.
+The FastAPI app retrieves all movies from my PostgreSQL database, performs some data preprocessing on them, and then computes the cosine similarity between their descriptions to get a list of recommended movies for a specified title.
 It is limited to 500 movies because the very limited memory in the free server.
 I could run it with more thans 20000 movies in local (more than 30000 becomes too much for me) and the recommendations seem good.
 The notebook is available to test.